Introduction

 What are international regulations in the context of electrical transformers?

-International standards are guidelines and regulations established by global bodies to ensure safety, efficiency and respect for the environment in the manufacture and use of electrical transformers.
-These regulations seek to harmonize standards in different countries, facilitating trade and ensuring that products meet quality and safety requirements.
+International standards are guidelines and regulations established by global organizations to ensure safety, efficiency, and environmental friendliness in the manufacture and use of electrical transformers.
+These standards seek to harmonize standards in different countries, facilitating trade and ensuring that products meet quality and safety requirements.

 What are the main bodies that establish these regulations?

-The major bodies that set standards for electrical transformers include the International Organization for Standardization (ISO), the International Electrotechnical Commission (IEC), and the Institute of Electrical and Electronics Engineers (IEEE).
-These bodies play a crucial role in creating standards that regulate the manufacturing, testing, and performance of transformers.
+The major standards-setting bodies for electrical transformers include the International Organization for Standardization (ISO), the International Electrotechnical Commission (IEC), and the Institute of Electrical and Electronics Engineers (IEEE).
+These bodies play a crucial role in creating standards that regulate transformer manufacturing, testing, and performance.

 What types of regulations are relevant for electrical transformers?